Footprint of Italian Prisoners of War

 (John Oxley Library Negative number: 161358)

-Many Queensland POWs spent time in local and military hospitals, an obvious indication that during active duty and captivity their health had suffered.
+Many Italian POWs spent time in local and military hospitals, an obvious indication that during active duty and captivity their health had suffered.
 And some had return visits.
-Records also indicate that some POWs were returned to Gaythorne for disciplary reasons including refusing to work, striking Army personnel and escaping.
+Records also indicate that some POWs were returned to their parent camp eg Cowra Camp or Liverpool Camp for disciplinary reasons including refusing to work, striking Army personnel and escaping.
 But these incidents were in the minority.

 (Bowen Independent (Qld.: 1911-1954), Friday 6 October 1944)